mohamedazimal27/mohamedazimal27/README.md

 - 👋 Hi, I’m @mohamedazimal27
-- 👀 I’m interested in Object Oriented Industrial Programming
+- 👀 I’m interested in Object Oriented Industrial Programming, Machine vision, PLC, Robots and IoT
 - 🌱 I’m currently learning TwinCAT3
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...